tomjoht/learnapidoc/_docs/Publishing API documentation/pubapis_api_list.md

 <a href="http://www.programmableweb.com/apis/directory"><img src="images/programmableweb.png" alt="Programmable web directory" /></a>

 Note that Programmableweb only lists web APIs, meaning APIs that you can access on the web.
 They don't list the countless internal, firewalled-off APIs that many companies provide at a cost to paying customers.
-There are many more thousands of firewalled, private APIs out there that most of us will never know about.
+There are many more thousands of private APIs out there that most of us will never know about.

 ## Look at 5 different APIs